COMPOSITION TECHNIQUES - 9

 Certain shapes, particularly symmetrical ones, are naturally disposed to building structural patterns.
-Once our little modular man meets his friends they cannot help but demonstrate their acrobatic skills in this creative technique.
+Once our modular man meets his little friends they cannot help but demonstrate their acrobatic skills in this creative technique.

 Welding is another technique used for building structures.
 'Welding' in graphic design, as illustrated in our visual equation above, is when you take two or more images and combine them to create a single form.
 Due to their combined nature, 'welded' images often suggest conceptual ideas with layers of meaning.